-A Canadian writer of fiction, poetry, and non-fiction, Anne has published ei eight books, of which four have been included in the Globe and Mail’s 100 Best Books of the Year.
+A Canadian writer of fiction, poetry, and non-fiction, Simpson has published eight books, of which four have been included in the Globe and Mail’s 100 Best Books of the Year.

 She is the author of five books of poetry: Strange Attractor (2019); Is (2011); Quick (2007), winner of the Pat Lowther Memorial Award; Loop (2003), winner of the Griffin Poetry Prize; and Light Falls Through You (2000), winner of the Gerald Lampert Memorial Prize and the Atlantic Poetry Prize.

-She has also written two novels, Falling (2008), longlisted for the International IMPAC Dublin Literary Award and winner of the Dartmouth Award for Fiction, and Canterbury Beach (2001).
+She has also written three novels, Speechless (2020), Falling (2008), longlisted for the International IMPAC Dublin Literary Award and winner of the Dartmouth Award for Fiction, and Canterbury Beach (2001).
 Her first book of essays, The Marram Grass: Poetry and Otherness (2009), delves into issues of poetry, art, and empathy.
 Her second essay collection, Experiments in Distant Influence, looks at illness and death, alongside interconnections between human and non-human communities.

 After studying at Queen’s University and the Ontario College of Art and Design (now OCAD University), she lived in France, where she worked in a L’Arche residence, and in Italy, where she studied art.
 For two years, she lived in Nigeria, where she volunteered as an English teacher with CUSO.
 She continued her work in adult literacy in Kingston, Ontario, founding a program for adults through a school board.
 Now she lives in Antigonish, Nova Scotia, where she started the Writing Centre at StFX University.